helms/HTML-Elements/README.md

 # HTML-Elements
-HTML element blocks for use with Genesis or other themes.
+HTML element blocks repository for use with Genesis or other themes.
 Column names used are specifically for Genesis.